MasterFacilityList/mfl_admin_docs/docs/02_schrio.rst

 5) Facility Service Details
 ---------------------------------------
-This is the final section.
-It is compulsory and captures the services offered in a facility.
+This section captures the services offered in a facility.
 One picks a category from the widget on the left which populates the services under that category in the widget on the right.
-One can select the option level which a facility offers a certain service say *Basic*
+One can select the option level which a facility offers a certain service.

-The process is as shown below:

 .. figure:: /_images/schrio/02_e_add_faiclity_services.png
     :scale: 100%